 "The Netherlands is a world-class country in terms of sport"

-Barely 2 months after starting with his MSc in Sport Business Management at Wittenborg University of Applied Sciences, Costa Rican student Rodrigo Ayarza, has found an internship with Dutch football club, NEC Nijmegen.
+Barely 2 months after starting with his MSc in Sport Business Management at WUAS, Costa Rican student Rodrigo Ayarza, has found an internship with Dutch football club, NEC Nijmegen.
 Though he loves staying in the Netherlands and admires Dutch efficiency in service delivery, he misses Costa Rica’s warm weather, the beaches, his dog and the typical breakfast there gallo pinto – the ingredients of which he can reel off in meticulous order.

 Rodrigo, how come you have both Dutch and Costa Rican citizenship?